marcelgoh/marcelgoh.github.io/_posts/2023-04-06-one-year-short-stories.md

 considered applying as well.
 Ultimately, I decided not to, mostly for cost reasons, but I was willing to drop some money on learning how to write, so I ended up getting a freelance editor to look at my work.
-It wasn't necessarily cheap either, but still significantly less than the creative writing course, and because I paid story (whose individual cost was based on word count) I wouldn't have to commit to spending $3600 all at once, and indeed during the last year I only spent a fraction of that.
+It wasn't necessarily cheap either, but still significantly less than the creative writing course, and because I paid per story (whose individual cost was based on word count) I wouldn't have to commit to spending $3600 all at once, and indeed during the last year I only spent a fraction of that.
 The feedback
 I got was excellent, consisting of line edits (like you'd get on Critique Circle) as well as a separate